Huyalexdev2/Sky-script-project/README.md

 cd Sky-script-project

-clang -o skyc6 skyc6.c
+clang -o skyc7 skyc7.c

+now you can use!
-./skyc6 <your-sky-script-file>
+./skyc7 <your-sky-script-file>

 • HOW TO USE IT
 Here is all command!